Modi is `swayamsevak' but RSS does not control those doing independent work: Bhagwat | Politics

 - India

 Rashtriya Swayamsevak Sangh (RSS) chief Mohan Bhagwat on Saturday said though Prime Minister Narendra Modi has been its volunteer, the Sangh does not control any person or organisation that is doing independent work.
-Bhagwat was speaking at an interaction with prominent members of the local community here.
+The RSS does not exercise either direct or ''remote control'', he said during an interaction with prominent members of the local community here.

 ''When the Sangh's name comes up, people think of Modi ji.
 Modi ji is our `swayamsevak' (volunteer)...,'' he said.